idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 - Carl: That's great, except for the part you're flailing.
 - Felix: Uhm, that's OK, just practice another 9,997 times.
 - Felix, Oh, are you new at magic, maybe try a double lift.
-- Hannibal: Faiure is not an option, it's a requirement
+- Hannibal: Faiure is not an option, it's a requirement.
+Failure is not a person, it's an event

 ### Wonder vs Meaning vs Reactions